Dhruvrajsinh21/Lib_management/README.md

 # Library Management

-This is a Flask-based application providing REST APIs for managing books, members, and user authentication with secure JWT token-based authentication.
+This is a Flask-based backend providing REST APIs for managing books, members, and user authentication with secure JWT token-based authentication.
 The app includes functionalities for user sign-up and login, as well as APIs for adding, updating, deleting, and listing books and members.

 # Functionalities: